-The purpose of this MOU is to clearly identify the roles and responsibilities of each party (i.e. college and industry partner) as they relate to the implementation of the B.Voc.
-Programme in Foundry Technology at the college.
+The purpose of this MOU is to clearly identify the roles and responsibilities of each party (i.e. college and industry partner) as they relate to the implementation of the Diploma in Foundry Technology at the college.

-It is suggested to sign at least TWO MOU with the industry partners in the related field.
+It is recommended to sign at least TWO MOU with the industry partners in the related field.

-B.Voc.
-Part - I (Diploma in Foundry Technology) Course structure
+Diploma in Foundry Technology: Course structure